 With that crossed off the list, it’s always a big debate when it comes to what exactly are the must-have items when going out camping?
 What four or five things do you really need in order to survive and come back alive?

 Even though there is no definite answer, These are the 4 necessary essentials anything extra is just for luxury.

-The best tent will hold firmly to the ground and protect you from any outside interferences.
+The best tent will hold firmly to the ground and protect you from any outside interference.
 It will also serve you for a very long time.
 You can shop for the best camping tents online and read reviews to help you pick the most suitable.

 Warm, Cozy Beddings

-The best part of camping is being able to get a good night sleep after a day of activities and experiences.
+The best part of camping is being able to get a good night’s sleep after a day of activities and experiences.
 The only way to ensure that you get it is by investing in the finest sleeping bag or beddings in general.

 Plenty of Food

 Unless you are out hunting, you should always carry enough food with you.
 Even if you are hunting, you won’t survive on plain meat.
-You will still need other ingredients, dishes or useful foods such as peanut butter.
+You will still need other ingredients, dishes, or useful foods such as peanut butter.

-Your food will still need to be cocked.
-One of the many uses of shredded paper, as outlined in preparednessmama.com is to start a fire and what better way to utilize it in this manner than to carry loads of them with you to your camping trip.
+Your food will still need to be cooked.
+One of the many uses of shredded paper, as outlined in preparednessmama.com is to start a fire.
+What better way is there to use your shredded paper than to carry loads of it with you on your camping trip.

-For more information and advice on camping, check out Rachel from Hobby Help’s awesome beginners guide!
+For more information and advice on camping, check out Rachel from Hobby Help’s awesome beginners’ guide!